MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 The Q# standard library includes predefined functions and operations for your quantum programs.
 To use them, you must first open the relevant library.

-In your `BellStates` namespace, use an `open` statement to import the `Microsoft.Quantum.Diagnostics` library.
+In your `BellPair` namespace, use an `open` statement to import the `Microsoft.Quantum.Diagnostics` library.
 This gives you access to all its functions and operations, including `DumpMachine()`, which you'll later use to display the entangled state of two qubits.

 ```qsharp
     open Microsoft.Quantum.Diagnostics;